Dogecon/siteMVP/mainpages/sponsors.md

         <img src="/images/logos/firstcoin.png" />
         <br>
         <br>
-        <p><a href="https://www.firstcoin.com/">First Coin Capital</a> assists companies that seek to raise capital through initial coin and initial token offerings by providing technology development and advisory services.</p>
+        <p><a href="https://www.firstcoin.com/">First Coin Capital</a> assists companies that seek to raise capital through initial coin and initial token offerings by providing technology development and advisory services.
+They provide technical, marketing, and legal services to enable a successful business to emerge in the cryptocurrency ecosystem.</p>
     </div>
     <div class="tile halfWidth columnTile">
         <h3> iComplyICO </h3>